firezone/terraform-azurerm-gateway/README.md

 ## Examples

-- [NAT Gateway](./examples/aws/nat-gateway): This example shows how to deploy one or more Firezone Gateways in a single AWS VPC that is configured with a NAT Gateway for egress.
+- [NAT Gateway](./examples/aws/nat-gateway): This example shows how to deploy one or more Firezone Gateways in a single Azure VNet that is configured with a NAT Gateway for egress.
 Read this if you're looking to deploy Firezone Gateways behind a single, shared static IP address on AWS.